JackSnowdon/spellbook/README.md

 Spellfinder
 * Allow users to search for spells filtering and ordering using key queries

-Spell List
-* Allow players to view, add, edit and delete spells from their own player spell lists
+* Allow users to add, edit and delete spells.

-Register/Login
-* Log in to view personalised character  spell lists
-* While logged into characters can add their own homebrew spells
+Navbar
+* Easy to use navbar on both full screen and collapseable on smaller screens

 ### Features left to implement